 Conclusion

-Both a QSEHRA and an HSA are quality options for small employers looking to offer flexible and affordable health benefits to their employees.
-When combined, they allow employers to maximize employees' tax-free compensation to the highest degree and offer the greatest possible value.
+Employers should look beyond traditional health plans for additional cost savings.
+Both a qualified small employer HRA (QSEHRA) and a health savings account (HSA) are quality options for small employers looking to offer flexible and affordable health benefits to their employees.
+When combined, they give employees more tax-free money to spend on their medical expenses.